I may receive a commission if you make a purchase through links in this post.

 Attend a Bible study conference

-Daily Devotions for Moms – Additional Tips for Success
+Spiritual Growth for the Christian Woman – Additional Tips for Success

-- When it comes to devotions for moms, remember it’s about progress, not perfection.
+- When it comes to spiritual growth, remember it’s about progress, not perfection.
 Any little thing on this list you do adds up!

 - Join a Facebook group where you can ask questions and gain encouragement from like-minded moms.
-There are plenty of bible study for moms groups you can join!
+There are plenty of bible study groups you can join!

 - Tell your husband what you are doing and get him (and the family) to begin studying more as well.